cpinte/dynamite/README.md

 # Dynamite

-DYNamic Analysis and Multiscale Tomography of line Emission
+DYNamic Analysis and MultIscale Tomography of line Emission

 dynamite is a python package that perform kinematic and tomographic analysis of sub-mm molecular data of protoplanetary disks.
 It follows the method presented in Pinte et al. 2018, with various improvements to infer the geometry and velocity of the emitting molecular layers.